Philips circle pattern: High definition

 An HD (1080p) version of the Philips circle pattern was developed for the PT5300 via the PT8612 HD Signal Generator add-on.
 It was never formally integrated into the PT8612 thus was not offered for sale.

+A 1250 line HD-MAC version of the Philips circle pattern also exists.

 Squared version

 A variation of the PM5544/34 pattern has been recorded where the circle generator is bypassed or faulty.
 This reveals the full contents of the central pattern elements, which are normally cropped.
-Anecdotally this pattern has been referred to as "PM5538" however the PM5538 was not a Philips pattern generator.
+Anecdotally this pattern has been referred to as PM5538 however this was not a Philips pattern generator.
 It was used in some parts of the Middle East like Dubai 33 in the UAE and Jordan Radio and Television Corporation (JRTV) in Jordan.

-GB2097 inspection chart
+Mainland Chinese variants

-Starting from the late-1990s, China Central Television and some provincial Mainland Chinese broadcasters began using a heavily modified version of the PM5544 called the GB2097 inspection chart.
-At around the same time, another modification, anecdotally called "PM5549" (the Philips PM5549 was an unrelated product) began to be used at the headends of some Mainland Chinese cable television providers.
+Starting from the 1980s, China Central Television and some provincial mainland Chinese broadcasters began using a heavily modified version of the PM5544 called the GB2097 inspection chart.
+Later, another modification, anecdotally called PM5549 (the Philips PM5549 was an unrelated product) began to be used at the headends of some mainland Chinese cable television providers.

 Physical equipment

 PM5544

 The design of the original PM5544 is fairly complicated, with an array of analogue signal generators generating each component of the pattern continuously.
 Digital circuitry is used to sequence the outputs from each module into the final pattern.
-The circle is internally generated as a square and cropped according to vectors defined in a ROM chip.
+The circle is internally generated as a square and cropped according to coordinates defined in a 264x252 grid defining half of the circle.

+The original used magnetic core to store data for the circle, essentially a very small core rope memory.
+Suitable ROM chips were not available at the time.
+Four-fold symmetry was used to minimise the memory requirements.
+Later versions replaced the core with ROM.